Thinking beyond borders

 Value-added tax (VAT) is applicable at 10 percent on taxable supplies.
 Lower rates of 0 percent or 5 percent may be applied to some goods or services.
 A VAT rate of 0 percent is applicable for good and services sold or provided to organizations and individuals overseas and consumed outside Vietnam or in non-tariff zones.
 A legal establishment in Vietnam that applies the Vietnamese accounting system is required to have a VAT registration.

 Transfer pricing, which applies to assessments from the 2006 tax year, gives the tax authority extensive powers to make transfer pricing adjustments to non-arm’s length related-party transactions, or where a taxpayer fails to comply with disclosure requirements.
 A transfer pricing implication could arise to the extent that the employee is being paid by an entity in one jurisdiction but performing services for the benefit of the entity in another jurisdiction, in other words, a cross-border benefit is being provided.
 This would also be dependent on the nature and complexity of the services performed.

-Non-deductible costs for both an employee and an employer include social security contributions that are not mandatory according to the regulations of the employee’s home country, and certain benefits for specific employees.
-Voluntary contributions to a pension within the regulatory cap are deductible for tax purposes.
+Non-deductible costs for both an employee and an employer include social security contributions that are not mandatory according to the regulations of the employee’s home country/territory, and certain benefits for specific employees.
+Voluntary contributions to a pension fund established in accordance with Vietnamese regulations within the regulatory cap are deductible for tax purposes.